Jack Lee (film director): Personal life

 Lee was originally engaged to be married to Hilda Lee (no relation) but the wedding was called off weeks before it was due to happen.
-Lee was married twice, in 1946 to the British casting director Nora Francisca Blackburne (21 April 1914 – 7 July 2009), following her divorce from Adam Alexander Dawson.
-They had two children before divorcing.
+In 1946 he married British casting director Nora Francisca Blackburne (21 April 1914 – 7 July 2009), following her divorce from Adam Alexander Dawson.
+They had two children before divorcing in 1963.

 In 1963, he married Isabel Kidman who was an heiress to the Kidman cattle dynasty.
 She had two children from her previous marriage.
-She was not allowed to take them out of the country, so he settled in Australia, and although he returned often to Britain, he spent the rest of his life there, dying in Sydney, New South Wales, in October 2002.
+She was not allowed to take them out of the country, so he settled in Australia, and although he returned often to Britain, he spent the rest of his life there.

+Death

+Lee died in Sydney in October 2002.